jquinby/jekyll-now/books.md

 _The Spirit of the Liturgy_ by Joseph Cardinal Ratzinger
 _Farenheit 451_ by Ray Bradbury
 _One, Holy, Catholic, and Apostolic_ by Kenneth Whitehead (sections)
-_Theology of the Body 101_ lecture series, Prof. Mary Stanford, Christendom College\\
+_Theology of the Body 101_ iTunes lecture series, Prof. Mary Stanford, Christendom College\\
 _Adam and Eve After The Pill: Paradoxes of the Sexual Revolution_ by Mary Eberstadt\\
 _Man and Woman He Created Them: A Theology of the Body_ by Pope John Paul II\\
 _Under Western Eyes_ by Joseph Conrad\\